Machine Unlearning: A Comprehensive Survey: Abstract

 \section{Abstract}

-As the right to be forgotten has been legislated worldwide, many studies attempt to design unlearning mechanisms to protect users' privacy when they want to leave machine learning service platforms.
-Specifically, machine unlearning is to make a trained model to remove the contribution of an erased subset of the training dataset.
-This survey aims to systematically classify a wide range of machine unlearning and discuss their differences, connections and open problems.
-We categorize current unlearning methods into four scenarios: centralized unlearning, distributed and irregular data unlearning, unlearning verification, and privacy and security issues in unlearning.
-Since centralized unlearning is the primary domain, we use two parts to introduce: firstly, we classify centralized unlearning into exact unlearning and approximate unlearning; secondly, we offer a detailed introduction to the techniques of these methods.
-Besides the centralized unlearning, we notice some studies about distributed and irregular data unlearning and introduce federated unlearning and graph unlearning as the two representative directions.
-After introducing unlearning methods, we review studies about unlearning verification.
-Moreover, we consider the privacy and security issues essential in machine unlearning and organize the latest related literature.
-Finally, we discuss the challenges of various unlearning scenarios and address the potential research directions.
+As the right to be forgotten has been legislated worldwide, numerous studies have sought to design unlearning methods to protect users' privacy when they want to remove their data from machine learning service platforms.
+This has given rise to the concept of ``machine unlearning'' --- a field dedicated to removing the influence of specified samples from trained models.
+This survey aims to systematically classify a wide range of machine unlearning studies, discussing their differences, connections, and open problems.
+We categorize current unlearning studies into four key areas: traditional unlearning methods, unlearning verification, domain-centric machine unlearning, and privacy and security issues in unlearning.
+In the traditional unlearning part, we first classify traditional unlearning into exact unlearning and approximate unlearning at a higher level; then, we provide detailed introductions to the techniques used in these studies.
+Next, we review studies on unlearning verification to introduce how to assess the effectiveness of unlearning operations.
+Following the discussion of traditional unlearning and verification methods, we introduce domain-centric machine unlearning, including graph unlearning, federated unlearning, diffusion model unlearning, and large language model unlearning.
+Additionally, we consider privacy and security issues essential in machine unlearning and compile related literature.
+Finally, we discuss the challenges of various unlearning scenarios and highlight potential research directions.